This post is also available in:

 For our clients and your loved ones

 Our highest priority is to protect our clients and your loved ones.
-To that end we are in constant communication with both our clients and their providers to alert them of all the developments.
-All current and new providers have been given specific thorough Covid-19 training which includes: effective hygiene, surface sanitization, symptom pre-screening, PPE donning and doffing, PPE usage and conservation as well as a directive that they must notify agency of any symptoms both from themselves and our clients.
+To that end, we are in constant communication with both our clients and their providers to alert them of any new covid-19 related developments.
+All current and new providers have been given specific and thorough Covid-19 training which includes: effective hygiene strategies, surface sanitization methods, symptom pre-screening, PPE donning and doffing training, PPE usage and conservation instruction as well as a directive that they must notify the agency of any symptoms both from themselves, our clients, as well as any household members or any visitors that enter the home during their shift.
 Your loved ones are safe in our care.

 Essential Service Screening Process

-ATTENTION: Providers / Attendants – Prior to providing services screen yourself, our client, anyone else in the client’s home and anyone who comes in to the home.
+ATTENTION: Providers / Attendants – Prior to providing services you are required to screen yourself, our clients, anyone else in the client’s home, and anyone who comes into the home during your shift.
+Usage of surgical masks is mandatory while conducting work and providing services to our clients.

 Did you, your client, anyone in your client’s home, or anyone entering the clients home: